uttarashekar/ghc_2020_aws_workshop/README.md

     You can now add columns to the table.

     ?
-What would you like to name this column: ID
+What would you like to name this column: id
     ?
 Please choose the data type: string
     ?
 Would you like to add another column?
 Yes
     ?
-What would you like to name this column: Title
+What would you like to name this column: title
     ?
 Please choose the data type: string
     ?
 Would you like to add another column?
 Yes
     ?
-What would you like to name this column: Content_url ?
+What would you like to name this column: content_url ?
 Please choose the data type: string
     ?
 Would you like to add another column?
 Yes
     ?
-What would you like to name this column: Num_likes ?
+What would you like to name this column: num_likes ?
 Please choose the data type: number
     ?
 Would you like to add another column?
 No